Receive the Latest Updates:

 COVID-19 – SGLI, FSGLI, & TRICARE Assistance for USAR & ARNG (Bulletin 06-2020-01)

 What's Your Situation?

-AER will assist non-Title 10 ARNG and USAR Soldiers on a case-by-case basis when they are experiencing extreme or unusual financial hardship due to a canceled deployment or the current DoD travel ban.Apply
+Assistance for non-Title 10 ARNG and USAR on a case-by-case basis when experiencing extreme or unusual financial hardship due to a canceled deployment or the DOD travel ban.Apply

 AER Closure / No Support Available

 The Federal Employee Education and Assistance Fund (FEEA) is the only nonproﬁt organization devoted to providing emergency ﬁnancial assistance to the civilian federal and postal public servants and their families.Visit FEEA Website

 Requests for financial assistance increase during times of crisis and we rely on the generosity of donors to support our soldiers with grants and zero-interest loans.Donate Now